luni/archive-tools/README.md

 parallel, while bigger blobs are streamed sequentially with progress output.
 `decompress.sh` reverses the process for `.xz`/`.txz` and `.zst`/`.tzst`
 artifacts while restoring the original modification time.
+`analyze-archive.sh` inspects `.7z`, `.tar*`, or `.zip` archives and produces a sorted manifest with the SHA-256 of every file inside without touching disk.

 ## Required tools